Eddie Gaven

-Youth
+Early life

 Gaven was born in Hamilton Township, New Jersey, and attended Steinert High School.
 He did not play college soccer; instead, Gaven spent two years training with other young Americans at the USSF's Bradenton Academy.

-Career

-Professional
+Professional career

 Gaven became (at the time, since passed by Freddy Adu) the youngest player to sign with MLS.
 At the age of 16 years and two months, Gaven was drafted by the MetroStars with the twelfth overall pick in the 2003 MLS SuperDraft.
-He became the youngest player in team history on his debut on June 14, 2003 against Chicago and became the youngest player in team history to score a goal, which he did in just his second game, against D.C.
+He became the youngest player in team history on his debut on June 14, 2003, against Chicago and became the youngest player in team history to score a goal, which he did in just his second game, against D.C.
 United on July 5.
 With the game tied at two, Metro coach Bob Bradley used a loophole in MLS's substitution rules, which allowed a fourth substitution in a game but only for a goalkeeper.
 Bradley first exchanged the playing positions of Metro goalie Tim Howard and midfielder Mark Lisi, then substituted Gaven into goal for Lisi as the fourth "goalkeeper only" sub.
 After only 10 seconds of play, the ball went out of play and Gaven and Howard switched places, with Gaven moving to midfield and Howard back into goal.
 Gaven then went on to score the game-winner in overtime.
 In the process, Gaven became the youngest goalkeeper in MLS history.
 The goalkeeper fourth-substitution rule was eliminated after the season, largely due to the outcry following Gaven's goal.

 After becoming an automatic starter and coming into his own with the MetroStars in 2004, Gaven became the youngest player ever voted in to start the MLS All-Star Game, finished the MLS season with seven goals and seven assists, and became the youngest player in league history to be named to the MLS Best XI.